 Identifying Vias that are Part of a Stitching or Shielding Array

-VS - Via Stitching, and the numerical value identifies this via as belonging to the same via stitching union as other vias with the same identifier.
+VS - Via Stitching, and the numerical value identifies this via as belonging to the same via stitching union as other vias with the same identifer.

-VSH - Via SHielding, and the numerical value identifies this via as belonging to the same via shielding union as other vias with the same identifier.
+VSH - Via SHielding, and the numerical value identifies this via as belonging to the same via shielding union as other vias with the same identifer.

 Vias that belong to an array have an additional string, such as [VS1] for [Via Shielding group 1],